A Combination Theorem for Metric Bundles: Introduction

 It is an open question (cf. \cite{kl} \cite{farb-mosher}) to find purely pseudo Anosov surface groups $Q$ ($=\pi_1(\Sigma)$, say) in $MCG(S)$.
 This is equivalent to constructing surface bundles over surfaces with total space $W$, fiber $S$, and base $\Sigma$, such that $\pi_1(W)$ does not contain a copy of $\mathbb{Z} \oplus \mathbb{Z}$.
 One way of ensuring this is to find an example where the total space has (Gromov) hyperbolic fundamental group $\pi_1(W)$.
 A quasi-isometric model for the universal cover $\widetilde{W}$ is a metric graph bundle where the fibers are Cayley graphs of $\pi_1(S)$ and the base $K$ a Cayley graph of $\pi_1(\Sigma)$.
 Using a construction of Leininger and Schleimer \cite{ls-disk} in conjunction with Proposition \ref{eg} we construct examples of hyperbolic metric graph bundles where fibers are Cayley graphs of $\pi_1(S)$ and $K$ is a hyperbolic disk.
 However the disks $K$ are not invariant under a surface group; so we only obtain surface bundles $W$ over $K$ with fiber $S$ such that the universal cover $\widetilde{W}$ is hyperbolic.

 We also obtain the following characterization of convex cocompact subgroups of mapping class groups of surfaces $S^h$ with punctures.
-We state the result for surfaces with a single puncture.
+Recall that the pure mapping class group is the (finite index) subgroup of the mapping class group that keeps the punctures fixed.

-{\bf Proposition \ref{coco}:} {\it Let $K=\pi_1(S^h)$ be the fundamental group of a surface with a single puncture and let $K_1$ be its peripheral subgroup.
-Let $Q$ be a convex cocompact subgroup of the mapping class group of $S^h$.
+{\bf Proposition \ref{coco}:} {\it Let $K=\pi_1(S^h)$ be the fundamental group of a surface with finitely many punctures and let $K_1, \cdots, K_n$ be its peripheral subgroups.
+Let $Q$ be a convex cocompact subgroup of the pure mapping class group of $S^h$.
 Let